 TTV Capital’s investment team consists of experienced technology and financial services professionals who are passionate about helping entrepreneurs succeed.
 We have a collaborative and supportive approach, offering our experience and resources to help our portfolio businesses grow.

 Gardiner is a co-founder and a Managing Partner of TTV.
-He has more than 17 years of venture capital experience.
+He has more than 18 years of venture capital experience and is recognized by Institutional Investor as one of the top fintech investors.
 In 2000 Gardiner founded TTV with Tom Smith.
 Gardiner was one of the first venture investors to recognize the transformative impact technology would begin having on the constitution and delivery of financial services.
-He has not only served as an active director, but also has direct operating and leadership experience in financial technology.
-Gardiner was one of the first to identify advances in alternative lending, transaction processing security, mobile point of sale and the use of blockchain technology.
+He has not only served as an active director, but also has direct operating and leadership experience in financial technology companies.
+Gardiner was one of the first to identify advances in equities and derivatives trading, receivables financing, transaction processing security, mobile point of sale and the use of blockchain technology.
+He has served on the board of 15 TTV fund companies and currently serves on the Board of Directors of DoubleNet Pay, Featurespace, Freebird Rides, FTRANS, Instant, ShopKeep, Verady, and is an observer on the BitPay Board of Directors.
 Gardiner earned a B.A. degree from the University of North Carolina at Chapel Hill and an M.B.A. from the Goizueta Business School at Emory University.
 While at Emory, he was awarded the Art Dietz faculty award for excellence in finance, was the Chairman of the honor council and was recognized in 2004 with the Goizueta Business School’s Outstanding Recent Alumni Award.
-He is a member of the advisory board at the Goizueta Business School and also at the Emory Eye Center.
-He is also a member of the University of North Carolina Working Group on Entrepreneurship.
-In the past he was a member of the Economic Development Board of Georgia and the University of North Carolina Board of Visitors.
+He is also a member of the advisory board at the Emory Eye Center.

 Mark joined TTV in September 2008 as a General Partner.
-Mark has more than 15 years of venture capital experience and 30 years of operating experience growing one of the most successful bill payment systems, CheckFree.
+Mark has more than 17 years of venture capital experience and 30 years of operating experience growing one of the most successful bill payment systems, CheckFree.
 His accomplishments at CheckFree include inventing consumer direct online bill payment, the development and launch of its commercial and consumer electronic funds transfer services, and electronic bill payment and presentment businesses.
 He headed CheckFree’s strategic initiatives as well as mergers and acquisitions (more than 20 acquisitions during his tenure).
 Mark oversaw CheckFree’s growth from a pre-revenue start-up to a public corporation with over $1 billion in annual revenue.
 CheckFree had an IPO in 1995 and was later sold to Fiserv (NASDAQ:FISV) in 2007 for $4.4 billion in cash.
 In 2000, Mr. Johnson left his position as Vice Chairman of Corporate Development and Marketing to form e-RM Ventures, a private investing consultancy focused on early-stage payments-related companies.
 He continued to work with CheckFree executive management on strategic issues through his Board of Director position, and returned to CheckFree as Vice Chairman in February 2003.
 Prior to joining CheckFree Corporation, Mr. Johnson worked for the Federal Reserve Bank and Bank One.
 Mark was one of the first to identify advances in B2B payments, card linked marketing, alternative loan origination, multi-channel digital banking and specialty payments.
-For TTV, Mark is currently on the Board of Directors for Bill.com, Cardlytics, DefenseStorm, Exactuals, FinanceIt, SmartAsset and Springbot.
-In 2009 Mark was the Chairman of Venture Atlanta and is on the Board of Directors of the Technology Association of Georgia where in 2007 he was the Chairman.
+For TTV, Mark is currently on the Board of Directors for Bill.com, Cardlytics, DefenseStorm, Exactuals, Micronotes, Payrailz, SmartAsset and Springbot.
 Mark earned a B. S. degree in Business from Miami University and an MBA degree from the Ohio State University.